rlyn122/rlyn122/README.md

-### Hi there 👋 My name is Ryan Lin, I love cooking, videogames, outdoors, and coding.
+### Hi there 👋 My name is Ryan Lin

  <i>Currently:</i> BS CS and Math Student at Emory University.
 Professionally, I hope to be able to combine my interest in business with my tech fluency.
 Feel free to hit me up on github or check me out on linkedin!
+I love cooking, videogames, outdoors, and coding.
  Feel free to checkout my <a href="https://rlyn122.github.io/portfolio/"> portfolio </a> 😺 or <a href="https://www.linkedin.com/in/ryan-lin-b53688220/"> linkedin </a>.

 ------